Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/VCP_Calibration_State13.md

 (S-equation steady-state, r_bubble derivation from first principles) cannot be closed with the current footage resolution.

+D_K propagation into O-1.
+The S-equation steady-state solution (O-1) takes D_K = 0.268 m²/s as an input to the boundary value problem.
+Because D_K is constrained and not closed, the solution to O-1 will inherit that constraint.
+This means O-1's output — S₀, r_s, γ, and the derived r_bubble — will also carry the D_K uncertainty until the footage analysis closes it.
+The document's dependency map in Part IV does not currently make this propagation explicit.
+It is not a structural problem in the document as written, but when O-1 is executed, the result should be stated as: derived conditional on D_K = 0.268 ± δ m²/s, not as a clean closed derivation, until D_K is independently confirmed.

 ---

 ## DOCUMENT PURPOSE AND ROLE